Bell’s three-run homer lifts Nats to sweep of Blue Jays

 Gray departed with a 4-2 lead, but it didn’t last long.
 Ryne Harper yielded Corey Dickerson’s two-run homer and Semien’s solo shot on consecutive pitches in the seventh.

-Soto’s three-run homer in the first was all Washington could manage against José Berríos.
-He allowed five hits in five innings while striking out three.
+Soto’s three-run homer in the first was all Washington could manage against José Berríos, who allowed five hits in five innings.
 He has a 3.80 ERA in four starts since he was acquired in a July 30 trade with Minnesota.

 TRAINER’S ROOM

-Blue Jays: LHP Tim Mayza was activated from the injured list, and INF Kevin Smith was promoted from Triple-A Buffalo.
+Blue Jays: LHP Tim Mayza was activated from the injured list and INF Kevin Smith was promoted from Triple-A Buffalo.
 RHP Alek Manoah was placed on the bereavement list and RHP Rafael Dolis was designated for assignment.
-Dolis was 2-3 with a 5.63 ERA in 39 games. … RHP Ross Stripling (oblique strain) won’t throw for the next 10 to 14 days. … Manager Charlie Montoyo said he anticipates C Danny Jansen (hamstring strain) will begin a rehabilitation assignment by next week.
+Dolis was 2-3 with a 5.63 ERA in 39 games. … RHP Ross Stripling (oblique strain) won’t throw for the next 10 to 14 days. … Montoyo said he anticipates C Danny Jansen (hamstring strain) will begin a rehabilitation assignment by next week.

 Nationals: C Alex Avila (calf strains) ran some Wednesday.
-Manager Dave Martinez said Avila would throw to bases prior to Friday’s game. … RHP Austin Voth pitched a scoreless inning with two strikeouts Tuesday in his first rehab appearance at Triple-A Rochester.
+Martinez said Avila would throw to bases prior to Friday’s game. … RHP Austin Voth pitched a scoreless inning with two strikeouts Tuesday in his first rehab appearance at Triple-A Rochester.
 Voth has been on the COVID-19 injured list since July 29. … RHP Tanner Rainey, demoted to Rochester last month, reported pain in his side and was shut down.
 An MRI exam was negative.

 UP NEXT